mykyta-nikiforov/starifoto/README.md

 - **Zookeeper**: Coordination service for Kafka

 #### Storage
-- **Google Cloud Storage**: Cloud storage for photo files
+- **Google Cloud Storage**: Cloud storage for image files

 ### Communication Flow
 - HTTP requests are routed through the API Gateway
-- WebSocket connections are handled directly by the notification-api service
-- Photo uploads are stored in Google Cloud Storage
+- Image files are stored in Google Cloud Storage
 - Photo updates trigger Kafka events to regenerate GeoJSON data in MongoDB
-- Real-time notifications are delivered via WebSocket connections
+- Real-time notifications are delivered via WebSocket connections between the client and notification-api service
 - Java microservices use Redis for caching
 - Redisson Pub/Sub topics ensure all backend pods receive and broadcast WebSocket notifications